Entering Assets in the Projections

 Employer Matching Tab

-For group assets and DCPPs, under the Employer Matching tab, you can specify a percentage of the selected employment income or other income that is contributed to this asset annually by employees and employers.
+For group assets and DCPPs, under the Employer Matching tab, you can specify a percentage of the selected employment income or other income that is contributed to this asset annually by employees and/or employers.
 On the Planning page, the asset will begin as a group asset and then will be converted to a regular individual asset when the linked employment income ends.

 On the Planning page, you will see the accounts you have created on the Assets page listed under the Capital Assets section.
 Note that the Principal value displays the end-of-year value for each account after any contributions or withdrawals have been made and the rate of return has been applied for the year.